 At first, “new FinTech entrants will initially suffer from small scale,” write Giorgio Barba Navaretti, Goacomo Calzolari and Alberto Franco Pozzolo, editors of “Fintech and Banking: Friends or Foes?”
 A rapid increase in customers or clients, however, creates a different problem: How to manage, protect and analyze data for improved insights will also serve customers’ needs in real time.

 In the race to scale, fintech companies can find an ally in their customers, who embrace technology precisely because they understand it can grow and change to meet new challenges.
-Customers look to tech innovators not only to create new options for handling financial tasks, but to shape the direction of that innovation, says Boyce Adams Jr., senior vice president at BankTEL Systems.
+Customers look to tech innovators not only to create new options for handling financial tasks, but to shape the direction of that innovation, says Boyce Adams Jr., Senior Vice President of Financial Services at AvidXchange.

 Customers increasingly seek personalization, and a fintech company with a commitment to managing data at scale is well-suited to provide it.